-- l) Required courses: Buddhist Traditions of South Asia (HRHS 1515), Buddhist Traditions of East Asia (HRHS 1518), and Introduction to Shin Buddhist Thought (HRPH 1614). - 2) Total units: a mininum of 48 units of course work, usually divided between 14 three unit courses, plus the in thesis units. - 3) Thesis (6 units): a thesis proposal is to be submitted to the Academic Advisor by the end of the second semester of residence.
+- l) Required courses: Buddhist Traditions of South Asia (HRHS 1515), Buddhist Traditions of East Asia (HRHS 1518), and Introduction to Shin Buddhist Thought (HRPH 1614). - 2) Total units: a minimum of 48 units of course work, usually divided between 14 three unit courses, plus the in thesis units. - 3) Thesis (6 units): a thesis proposal is to be submitted to the Academic Advisor by the end of the second semester of residence.
 (See Thesis Proposal Preparation and Procedures.)
 The candidate must form a thesis committee prior to the semester during which the first three units of thesis class is taken.
 Students are required to have three members on the thesis committee.
 The Coordinator must be from IBS with competence in the student's area of concentration, and the second reader either from IBS or another GTU school.
 These must be regularly-appointed consortial faculty members (not adjunct or visiting).
 The third reader may be inside the IBS, or outside the IBS with approval-the outside reader's curriculum vitae must be submitted for the deans' consideration.
-An IBS adjunct professor may be considered as a third reader, but must submit a CV just like an outside reader. - 4) Foreign language: reading proficiency in one modern foreign language relevant to Buddhist studies is strongly recommended.
+An IBS adjunct professor may be considered as a third reader, but must submit a CV just like an outside reader. - 4) Foreign language: reading proficiency in a canonic language (e.g., Pāli, Sanskrit, Tibetan, Chinese, Japanese) or a modern foreign language relevant to Buddhist studies (i.e., French, German, and in some cases Russian).
 As not all foreign languages are considered relevant to the study of Buddhism, students are to consult with their advisor at the beginning of their program of study concerning their plans for fulfilling this requirement.
-Proficiency is to be demonstrated by the end of the third semester in residence.
-Reading proficiency may be demonstrated either by completion of the second semester of the second year of college level language instruction with a grade of B or better, or by examination.
+Proficiency is to be demonstrated no later than the end of the third semester in residence.
+Reading proficiency is usually to be demonstrated by examination.
+See the GTU M.A.
+Handbook for guidelines concerning language examinations, and alternative means of demonstrating proficiency.
 Students whose native language is not English may fulfill the requirement by a minimum score of 550 in the TOEFL examination.
-Minimally, this requirement may be fulfilled by successfully completing the course "Critical Terms for the Study of Buddhism."

-Note: BCA ministerial aspirants are required to take Japanese as their foreign language, and may not fulfill the language requirement by taking the course "Critical Terms for the Study of Buddhism."
+Note: BCA ministerial aspirants are required to take Japanese as their foreign language, and chaplaincy aspirants are encouraged to take Spanish.